Find a Lender-Approved Local Conveyancer in Bloxham

 • Spratt Endicott Limited, 52-54 The Green, Banbury, Oxfordshire, OX16 9AB

-• Accepting the sale proceeds and transferring funds to the seller, the estate agent and repaying the home loan (if appropriate)
+• Accepting the sale proceeds and transferring funds to the seller, the estate agent and redeeming the home loan (if relevant)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.